peter1010/My-Gentoo-stuff/gandalf/install.rst

   * If RAM is low make tmpfiles be on disk see tmpfiles.rst

   * Disable audit by setting audit=0 on kernel cmd line

-  * haveged and rng-tools no longer need to un-install

   on pi add to /boot/cmdline